Commercial Methods of Take

 Shrimp of 100 count to the pound are the minimum legal size for licensed live-bait dealers.
 Live-bait dealers must mark their boats and transport vehicles with the designation “LIVE BAIT” in letters at least 6 inches high on both the port and starboard sides of the vessel and at least 4 inches high on the transport vehicle.
 The name of the bait camp must be similarly displayed on the boat and transport vehicle.

 Licensed live-bait boats must be equipped to adequately maintain live shrimp on board.
 Such boats also are restricted to tows of 25 minutes or less and are not permitted to have on board in excess of 30 pounds of dead shrimp at any time.

-Live-bait trawling is permitted only during the hours beginning 30 minutes before sunrise and ending at sunset, then only using a trawl no longer than 16 feet on the headrope and 22 feet on the footrope, except areas west of Bayou Caddy, where trawls may be 25 feet on the headrope and 32 feet on the footrope.
+Live-bait trawling is permitted only during the hours beginning 30 minutes before sunrise and ending at sunset, then only using a trawl no longer than 16 feet on the headrope and 22 feet on the footrope, except areas west of Bayou Caddy, where trawls may be up to 25 feet on the headrope and 32 feet on the footrope.
 Special areas may be opened to live-bait trawling and additional restrictions imposed.

 Fish caught coincidental to a live-bait operation may be retained and sold for chum.
 Fish retained must be of legal commercial size.
 However, if crabs are to be kept, the dealer is required to hold a valid Mississippi commercial crab license.

 Licensed live-bait camps must meet the following special requirements:

 - Each camp must have adequate holding and aerating systems, which must be cleaned of dead shrimp at least every 12 hours.